 Perhaps the only trade-off here is the display.
 The 14-inch HD touchscreen has a maximum resolution of 1366 x 768 pixels and a measured luminance of 229 nits, that’s barely bright enough to work in a well-lit office, and we’re not even mentioning working outside.

 HP gave the Chromebook x360 a 3:2 aspect ratio, which is better than the 16:9 you’d find on most laptops.
-As a result, the Chromebook x360 12b’s taller screen makes it possible to get real work done, and we would gladly take that over some few extra nits.
+As a result, the Chromebook x360 12b’s taller screen makes it possible to get real work done, and we would gladly take that over a few extra nits.

 Input devices: Keyboard, trackpad & pen

-Most low-cost Chromebooks ted to have awful keyboards – with dreadful travel akin to typing on hard rock.
+Most low-cost Chromebooks tend to have awful keyboards – with dreadful travel akin to typing on hard rock.
 The HP 14b-ca0010nr lives above that moniker, providing firm and gentle feedback that will keep you typing for hours.
 Below the keyboard, there’s a huge trackpad centered on the spacebar.

-It clicks all the way to the top, and it is a better version of HP’s trackpads that would occasionally run berserk or lose palm rejection – this one is smooth, predictable and very responsive.
+It clicks all the way to the top, and it is a better version of HP’s trackpads that would occasionally run berserk or lose palm rejection – this one is smooth, predictable, and very responsive.

 Now that the HP Chromebook x360 (14b-ca0010nr) supports pen input, there’s a magnetic spot along the left edge of the keyboard deck that allows the pen to stay hooked in place.
 You’ll have to buy the pen separately, though.
 It supports any USI pen – but you can buy the HP Rechargeable Active Pen if you need one for interacting with the touchscreen.